elucidateMe/Baby-Sitter-Matcher/README.md

 # Baby Sitter Matcher
-This is a general collection of classes which matches a suitable group of "sitters" for a "user" GeoPy is utilized in order to calculate the distance between two addresses
+This is a general collection of classes which matches a suitable group of "sitters" for a "user".
+GeoPy is utilized in order to calculate the distance between two addresses.
+This is currently only a backend, with results printing to console, but the data necessary to bind this to a desktop GUI or a web application are present.

 ## User Class
-The "userClass" contains variables (location, age, and time) which are: the location of the user (stored as latitude and longitude) the age of child time needed to be watched
+The "userClass" contains variables (location, age, and time) which are: the location of the user (stored as latitude and longitude), the age of child, and the time needed to be watched
 ```
 def __init__(self, location, age, time, name):
     geolocator = Nominatim(user_agent='distance_calculator')